-The Final Design Review for the CS conductor was completed on 17 September.
-Comments and recommendations from this review are being resolved with the expectation that the Procurement Arrangement (PA) with Japan can be signed in late October.
-This large PA is worth about EUR 139 million; it will be the ninth conductor PA signed between the ITER Organization and the Domestic Agencies.
-Conductors are an area where there is much activity going on at the DAs, including the manufacture of ITER strand.
+The final design review for the central solenoid conductor was completed on 17 September.
+Comments and recommendations from this review are being resolved with the expectation that the Procurement Arrangement with Japan can be signed in late October.
+This large Procurement Arrangement is worth about EUR 139 million; it will be the ninth conductor Procurement Arrangement signed between the ITER Organization and the Domestic Agencies.
+Conductors are an area where there is much activity going on at the Domestic Agencies, including the manufacture of ITER strand.
 Some of these activities are discussed in related articles in this issue.

-Then, only a few hours ago we concluded the Conceptual Design Review for the CS magnet.
+Then, only a few hours ago we concluded the conceptual design review for the central solenoid magnet.
 This was a critical step in the process that will lead to a Procurement Arrangement with the US in the coming months.
-Much effort went to developing and finalizing the requirements for the CS magnet, in addition to reviewing the baseline design and design alternatives.
+Much effort went to developing and finalizing the requirements for the central solenoid magnet, in addition to reviewing the baseline design and design alternatives.

 All the strands will be produced at the facilities of the Chepetsky Plant in Glasov.
 Cabling will be done at the All-Russian Scientific Research and Development Cable Institute (VNIIKP), using their innovative cabling technology.

-The jacket and jacketing of the conductor will be done by a European supplier as an in-kind exchange with the European Domestic Agency F4E - "an excellent example of collaboration between two Domestic Agencies and of optimization of procurement," Kaname Ikeda said in his address prior to signing the contract.
+The jacket and jacketing of the conductor will be done by a European supplier as an in-kind exchange with the European Domestic Agency—"an excellent example of collaboration between two Domestic Agencies and of optimization of procurement," ITER Director-General Kaname Ikeda said in his address prior to signing the contract.
 "Today's signature means that all but one Procurement Arrangement for ITER's poloidal field coils have been completed.
-The only Procurement Arrangement left to be implemented for the PF coils is the one for the winding of coil number one.
-This signature is planned to happen by the end of this year.
+The only Procurement Arrangement left to be implemented for the poloidal field coils is the one for the winding of coil number one.
+This signature is planned to happen by the end of this year."

-And there is more good news: This week, the EUTF5 sample made of Nb3Sn strand produced by Bruker EAS in Germany completed 1,000 load cycles with a final current sharing temperature (Tcs) above 6 K, thus meeting ITER's TF conductor design criteria of 5.7 K.
+And there is more good news.
+This week, the EUTF5 sample made of Nb3Sn strand produced by Bruker EAS in Germany completed 1,000 load cycles with a final current sharing temperature (Tcs) above 6 K, thus meeting ITER's toroidal field conductor design criteria of 5.7 K.

 "Because they are very conductive metals, silver or more realistically copper would have been the ideal choice," says Inho Song, an engineer with the Coil Power Supply System Division.
 "But of course, we had to consider cost.
 So we settled for aluminium, which is three times cheaper than copper and still offers relatively little resistance."